lmc2179/lmc2179.github.io/drafts/fdr.md

 *Table from the excellent [Computer Age Statistical Inference](https://web.stanford.edu/~hastie/CASI_files/PDF/casi.pdf), Ch.
 15. My explanation glosses over some details around the definition of the FDR, and the original chapter is well worth a read.*

 - There are $N$ hypotheses overall.
+(We know this when we set up our analysis.)
 - There are $N_0$ hypotheses for which the null is true, and $N_1$ hypotheses for which the alternative is true.
+(We don't know this when we set up our experiment.)
 - There are $a$ False positives and $b$ True positives.
+(We don't know this either.)

-We can use this matrix to define the FWER and FDR in terms of the decisions and results:
+We can use this matrix to define the FWER and FDR in terms of the decisions and results under different kinds of procedures:
 - FWER-controlling methods attempt to keep $\frac{a}{N_0 + N_1} \leq \alpha$
 - FDR-controlling methods attempt to keep the average $\frac{a}{a + b}$ at $\alpha$ That is, they make is so that $\mathbb{E}[\frac{a}{a + b}] = \alpha$.